Daniel-KM/Omeka-S-module-DerivativeMedia/README.md

 - `iiif/2` and `iiif/3`: Allow to cache [IIIF] manifests (v2 and v3) for items
   with many medias or many visitors, so it can be used by module [Iiif Server] or any other external Iiif viewer.
-- `text`: If text files are attached to the item, they can be gathered in a single one.
+- `text`: If text files are attached to item, they can be gathered in a single one.
 - `text`: If text is available in media values "extracttext:extracted_text", they can be gathered in a single one.
-- `pdf`: concatenate all images in a single pdf file (require ImageMagick).
+- `pdf`: build a single pdf from images and/or pdf files, with optional ocr text layer via ocrmypdf.
 - `pdf2xml`: extract text layer from pdf and create an xml for iiif search.
 - `zip`: zip all files.
 - `zip media`: zip all media files (audio, video, images).